-We love the amazing colours Centennial Park that comes alive when autumns is in full swing.
-The southern side of the Duck Pond bursts into a spectacular sights of red, yellow and orange leaves.
-Now this is the place to kick leaves!
-Also a gorgeous sight are the the Tibouchina or Lasiandra trees around the parklands, easily recognisable by their full bursts of purple flowers in the autumn months.
+We love the amazing colours that come alive in Centennial Park when autumn is in full swing.
+The southern side of the Duck Pond bursts into a spectacular sight of red, yellow and orange leaves.
+Now, this is the place to kick leaves!
+Also, a gorgeous sight is the Tibouchina or Lasiandra trees around the parklands, easily recognisable by their full bursts of purple flowers in the autumn months.
 Fearnley Grounds offers everything families needs: food, bikes, cycle tracks, toilets just to name a few.
-There is also heaps of fun activities and workshops for kids during their Autumn program.
+There is also heaps of fun activities and workshops for kids during their Autumn Program.

 Auburn Botanic Gardens

 Located in Caringbah and overlooking the gorgeous Yowie Bay, the Camellia Gardens is absolutely stunning in autumn when the camellia flowers are in bloom.
-The beautiful Camellia gardens Teahouse overlooks the Camellia Gardens which is the perfect location for Devonshire tea, high tea, breakfast or lunch.
+The beautiful Camellia Gardens Teahouse overlooks the gardens and is the perfect location for Devonshire tea, high tea, breakfast or lunch.

-A small but truly loved park, Wahroonga Park is the North Shore mums special beautiful spacious oasis that’s accessible in the heart of Wahroonga village.
-The recently upgraded playground has given mums the opportunity to sit back and let the kids entertain themselves – from toddlers to tweens.
-When autumn arrives, sections of this park near Wahroonga Station where the azaleas are planted transforms into a magical array of reds.
+A small but truly loved park, Wahroonga Park is a special beautiful oasis for North Shore mums!
+The spacious park is accessible in the heart of Wahroonga village and the upgraded playground has given mums the opportunity to sit back and let the kids entertain themselves - from toddlers to tweens.
+When autumn arrives, sections of this park near Wahroonga Station transforms into a magical array of reds where the azaleas are planted.

 Rumsey Rose Garden